1031-Systems/1031_Delivery/docs/QuickStart.md

 The channel number may be skipped for now but the system will be unable to control the channel until the number is supplied but this can be done later.
-Click Save to create the empty channel, which will appear in a pane on the display below any previous channel panes identified by the name you supplied.
+Click Save to create the empty channel, which will appear in a pane on the display.

 To populate the digital channel, hold down the Shift key and click the left mouse button within the blue area.
 If you click below the